 German-Style Timber Framing

 Before Sketch Up and other CAD programs, timber framers brought a low-tech but highly skilled approach to layout.
-Techniques for lay-out varied depending on geography: German methods, French methods, Japanese methods and American methods all differ.
-Using the method he learned in German trade school, instructor Gerald David will lead students in the building of a 10’x16’ cabin with distinctively German look and features.
-A few lines snapped on the shop floor will provide enough information to lay out the walls of rough sawn timber, though significantly more lines will be necessary for the layout of the hip roof.
-This is a perfect opportunity for students with prior experience in timber framing to learn a new style and approach or for beginning timber framers to pick up a chisel and get started.
+Techniques varied depending on geography: German methods, French methods, Japanese methods, and American methods all differ.
+Using the techniques he learned in German trade school, instructor Gerald David will lead students in the building of a 10’x16’ cabin with distinctively German look and features.
+A few lines snapped on the shop floor will provide enough information to lay out the walls of rough-sawn timber, though significantly more lines will be necessary for the layout of the hip roof.
+This is a perfect opportunity for students with prior experience in timber framing to learn a new style and approach, or for beginning timber framers to pick up a chisel and get started.
 The finished project will be available for sale at a fixed price at the end of the course.
-In the event that multiple students are interested, a raffle will be held on the final day of the course.
+In the event that multiple students are interested, a drawing will be held on the final day of the course.

 You will need the following tools for this class:

 All required tools/materials are provided by your instructor and North House and will be available once the course begins.

 2 ft square

 12 inch square